 A paper on the metaphysics of beauty.
 I argue for a hardcore objectivist view: aesthetic properties are powers possessed by objects, which we can directly perceive even when we are not in the throes of aesthetic delight.

 2017.
 “Artistic Research at the Edge of Science”, OAR: Oxford Artistic and Practice Based Research Platform 1:1.

-Contemporary bio-art has a problem: it has become almost indistinguishable from bio-engineering.
-To establish critical distance, bio-art needs to reintroduce an aesthetic dimension.
+Contemporary research-based art has a problem: it has become almost indistinguishable from academic research.
+To establish critical distance, art needs to reintroduce an aesthetic dimension.

 2016.
 “Virginia Woolf, Literary Style, and Aesthetic Education”, Journal of Aesthetic Education 50:1, 62-79.

 I identify a new theory of literary style in Virginia Woolf's essays.
 Literary style is the ability of a text to shape our mental dispositions or our "mental geography", as Woolf puts it.